 Developing and Assessing the Acceptability of a Social Media—Delivered Intervention to Optimize Social Media use and Reduce Social Isolation Among Rural Sexual and Gender Minority Youth

-Dr. César Escobar-Viera of the University of Pittsburgh's Center for Research on Media, Technology, and Health.
+César Escobar-Viera, MD, PhD of the University of Pittsburgh's Center for Research on Media, Technology, and Health.
 A Pilot Contest winner.

 Feasibility and Utility of Passive Mobile Technologies for Monitoring Symptoms and Treatment Progress in Depressed and/or Suicidal Youth

 Suicide is a leading cause of death among American youth.
 In spite of decades of suicide research, known suicide risk factors fail to accurately predict which individuals will attempt or die by suicide.
 Sensors embedded in personal smartphones can passively assess changes in sleep, physical activity, and social engagement, which can predict fluctuations in psychiatric symptoms such as depression and mania.
 However, the use of these tools to understand teens is not yet adequately studied.
 Dr. Scott’s research study aims to use these passive mobile sensors to provide information on a real-time basis in hopes to significantly advance care for youth at risk for suicide.
 To monitor these changes, Dr. Scott will examine whether emotional regulation skills practiced through use of the BRITE app result in significant changes in these objective markers of behavior and physiology over time.
 The proposed work will serve as a foundation for future research efforts to develop and test novel risk monitoring and real-time intervention tools.